-- 1. Supports service leads to develop costed plans for when lockdown measures subside to ensure services build back stronger and take rapid action to address any backlog in identification of deaf children, providing emergency funding and additional capacity as required. - 2.
-Ensures the needs of deaf children are included within wider Welsh Government support initiatives on the provision of equipment for home and supporting young people with their emotional wellbeing. - 3.
-That official advice on facemasks and coverings in Wales helps to raise awareness of the communication difficulties for deaf people and of appropriate communication tips. - 4.
-Ensures that health and social care members of staff are aware of the communication barriers that PPE presents for deaf people and are advised on appropriate communication tips and methods of booking remote interpretation or communication support.
+- 4. Support service leads to develop costed plans for when lockdown measures subside to ensure services build back stronger, reinstate inspections and take rapid action to address any backlog in identification of deaf children, providing emergency funding and additional capacity as required. - 5.
+Encourage Qualifications Wales to take on board recommendations to include specialist teachers in the grading process and to provide learners with a right of appeal on accessibility grounds. - 6.
+Ensures the needs of deaf children are included within wider Welsh Government support initiatives on the provision of equipment for home learning and supporting young people with their emotional wellbeing. - 7.
+Calls on the UK Government's Department for Work and Pensions to take steps to ensure its for Personal Independence Payments assessments and Access to Work systems are fully accessible, and to remove unnecessary bureaucracy for disabled people during this crisis. - 8.
+That official advice on facemasks and coverings in Wales helps to raise awareness of the communication difficulties for deaf people and of appropriate communication tips.